 - What are the local regulations regarding tank linings for your type of tank?
 The lining needs to comply with local standards.

 What you need to know for tank protection

 The purpose of your tank will be the shaping influence on which coating you choose.
 This is particularly important for:

-- WATER TANKS – Tanks for both potable water and other kinds of water (waste, raw, etc.) make up most tank usage in Canada.
-For potable water it is of vital importance that the tank and the lining do not contaminate the water, just as it is important that the coating protects the tanks from corrosion.
+- WATER TANK LINING – Tanks for both potable water and other kinds of water (waste, raw, etc.) make up most tank usage in Canada.
+For potable water it is of vital importance that the internal tank coating or the lining do not contaminate the water, just as it is important that the coating protects the tanks from corrosion.
 In Canada there are regulations for the coatings used for potable water.
 For wastewater tanks, the coating needs to be highly chemical resistant, as well as preventing the pollution from within the tank seeping into the environment, especially where the tanks are underground.

 The 3 most common types of tank lining

 In Canada a major part of all tanks is used either for storing or transporting a spectrum of substances.
 Mild steel tanks are the most common but also other materials such as fibreglass and concrete are becoming more and more popular.
 So, let’s look at the different tanks and the tank linings they require.
 The incorrect choice of tank lining may lead to softening, contamination or even failure of the coating, likely to have severe consequences.

 Epoxy is a versatile coating type with many applications.
 Epoxy tank lining can be solvent-free to reduce VOC emissions, and protects against corrosion in aggressive and high temperature environments.